Misterr-H/goofyy/readme.md

-# 🎵 GOOFY – Terminal Music Player
+# 🎵 GOOFYY – Terminal Music Player

 > A sleek command-line music player that streams your favorite songs directly in the terminal! 🎸